rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 # Overview

-libcudf is a C++ library that provides GPU-accelerated data-parallel algorithms for processing column-oriented tabular data.
-Algorithms provided range from slicing and filtering to sorting, and various types of aggregations, to database type operations such as grouping and joins. libcudf serves a number of clients via multiple language interfaces, including Python and Java.
+libcudf is a C++ library that provides GPU-accelerated data-parallel algorithms for processing column-oriented tabular data. libcudf provides algorithms including slicing, filtering, sorting, various types of aggregations, and database-type operations such as grouping and joins. libcudf serves a number of clients via multiple language interfaces, including Python and Java.
 Users may also use libcudf directly from C++ code.